How Much Does a Skip Cost to Hire?

 Restrictions for Skip Hire

-While skip hire is the perfect solution for clearouts and household renovations, there are some restrictions on what you can and cannot place inside a skip.
+While skip hire is the perfect solution for house clearances and renovations, there are some limits on what you can and cannot place inside a skip.

 The following restrictions usually apply when you hire a skip: